Q.

 fall into this category.
 Indeed, some Dignity members retain an association with a parish, as well

-as take an active part in Dignity itself; but since a parish is a part of the institutional Church,
+as take an active part in Dignity itself; but since parishes are a part of the institutional Church,

 some restrictions are likely to be encountered in even the most welcoming parish.
 We include on this